Menu Search

 One of the things that really stands out about Vaudeville Villain is how well it pairs with Madvillainy.
 Both albums were released a little over six months from each other and feature MF DOOM at the top of his game, but they take different approaches to production and storytelling, with Madvillainy being more sample-based and abstract, and Vaudeville Villain more focused and narrative-driven.

 But despite the differences, the two albums complement each other perfectly.
-Fans of Madvillainy will find much to love in the intricate storytelling and complex wordplay of Vaudeville Villain, while those who appreciate the raw and stripped-down production of Vaudeville Villain will find much to enjoy in the atmospheric and sample-heavy beats of Madvillainy.
+Fans of Madvillainy will find much to love in the intricate storytelling and complex wordplay of Vaudeville Villain, while those who appreciate the raw and stripped-down production of Vaudeville Villain will find much to enjoy in the sample-heavy beats of Madvillainy.

 In short, Vaudeville Villain is a must-listen for any MF DOOM or underground Hip Hop fan.
 Its unique production and storytelling set it apart from DOOM’s other projects, and its pairing with Madvillainy makes for a perfect one-two punch of experimental Hip Hop.